courtneylwhite/tonights_special/README.md

 ## Key Features

 - 🥬 Grocery Inventory Tracking
+    - Currently manual entry
 - 📖 Recipe Management
+    - Manual entry with parsing:
+        - Ingredients and Instructions are entered into 2 separate form fields
+            - I wanted to be able to copy and paste my favorite recipes with minimal effort
 - 🔍 Ingredient Matching
+    - Ingredients are parsed using Ingreedy gem and saved
+    - Ingredients are then matched to a user's current groceries using a variety of searching patterns
+    - Groceries are matched to ingredients upon creation
 - 🛒 Smart Grocery List Generation
     - Organized by store sections (Produce, Dairy, Meat, Pantry, etc.)
 - 🍳 Recipe Feasibility Indicator
+    - AvailabilityChecker checks to see if a user has no missing ingredients for a recipe
+    - Stop checking after 1 missing ingredient is found
+    - Shows missing and found ingredients on Recipe#Show view

 ## Prerequisites